Killaskt/VideoStream_v2_server/README.md

 # VideoStream_v2_server
 Server Side for the video stream application

-2nd most ineffcient way to create a livestreaming server.
+Stay away from this code.
+This is 2nd most ineffcient way to create a livestreaming server.
+Wrote this very early on into the project, this was development code to understand project + constraints more.

-The worst one was via HTTPS, expecting real time data via HTTPS POST is impossible.
+The worst version of this project was when there was a server sending data via HTTPS, expecting real time data via HTTPS POST is impossible.
 Latency was off the charts in a bad way.

-Some thoughts if you randomly find this in a google entry:
+### Some thoughts if you randomly find this in a google entry:

+trust me i've been there many times

-Strategies + ideas:
+#### Strategies + ideas:
 - HTTPS POST + Queue (Kafka is poissble, used RabbitMQ)
 - Pure Sockets (this one)
 - Websocket